MobiFlight/MobiFlight-Connector/docs/undo/redo/GUI-based-undo-redo-action-catalog.md

 | Project area scrollable content | Scroll | Changes visible content | View State | No application Undo expected |
 | Community feed | Scroll | Changes visible feed content | View State | No application Undo expected |

-The Project / Community navigation buttons are only visible on smallerw indow sizes.
+The Project / Community navigation buttons are only visible on smaller window sizes.

 On larger window sizes both areas can be visible at the same time: Project navigation on left side and Community navigation on right side.